-For comparison with OIDC, PPOIDC, and UPPRESSO, we used the same RSA signature for the IdP-signed token.
-For OIDC, we followed the specification [43, §8.1] and used SHA256 for the ppid computation.
-Since no implementation was available for PPOIDC, we implemented their scheme from scratch, using SHA256 for H to instantiate F(uid, rid) and the commitment scheme as proposed in [28].
-For the ZKP π of a pre-image of H, we used gnark [7] to create the circuit-based zkSNARK, which is verified by the IdP.
-For UPPRESSO, we implemented its core cryptographic operations: IdP-issued RP certificates are realized via an RSA-SHA256 signature on rid only and pseudonyms are computed in \mathbb{G}1 .
+OIDC, we followed the specification [41, §8.1] and used SHA256 for the ppid computation.
+For PPOIDC, no implementation was available, so we implemented their scheme from scratch.
+We chose SHA256 for H to instantiate F(uid, rid) and the commitment scheme, as originally proposed in [26].
+For the ZKP $\pi$ of a pre-image of H, we chose ZoKrates [16] - the zkSNARK is created by the user and verified by the IdP.
+For UPPRESSO, we implemented its core cryptographic operations: IdP-issued RP certificates are realized via an RSA-SHA256 signature on rid only, and pseudonyms are computed in $\mathbb{G}1$ .

 Evaluation Results.
-The benchmark results of all schemes are summarized in Tab.
-2, with all operations performed on an Apple M1 CPU (8-core, 2020, 3.2 GHz).
+The benchmark results of all schemes are summarized in Table 2, with all operations performed on an Apple M1 CPU (8-core, 2020, 3.2 GHz).
 Our implementation and benchmarks are available at [3] for reproducibility.

-Our protocol π{OPPID} , achieving all desired security and privacy properties, is highly efficient.
-User operations and token verification each take only 2ms, proof verification at the IdP requires only 12ms after a 8ms generation time at the RP.
+Our protocol $\pi{\text{OPPID}}$ , achieving all desired security and privacy properties, is highly efficient.
+User operations and token verification each take only 2ms, proof verification at the IdP requires only 17ms after a 9ms generation time at the RP.
 We now discuss these results in relation to the closest variants, PPOIDC and UPPRESSO.

-Our scheme is significantly faster than PPOIDC, which requires an expensive proof generation of 4.7s by the user, which came for a fast IdP verification of only 5ms.
-One might speed up the proof generation of a hash preimage by using alternative zkSNARK setups, but that would increase verification or communication costs [42].
-UPPRESSO has almost an identical pseudonym computation as in $\pi{\rm OPPID}$ and does not involve the RP authentication costs, so it is slightly faster than ours, but provides less security.
+Our scheme is significantly faster than PPOIDC, which requires an expensive proof generation of 2.5s by the user, which came for a fast IdP verification of only 7ms.
+One might be able to speed up the proof generation of a hash preimage by using alternative zkSNARK setups, but that would increase verification or communication costs [39].
+UPPRESSO has almost an identical pseudonym computation as in $\pi{OPPID}$ and does not involve the costs for RP authentication, thus it is slightly faster than ours - but also provides less security.

 Regarding communication costs, an element in $(\mathbb{Z}q, \mathbb{G}1, \mathbb{G}2, \mathbb{G}T)$ requires (32, 48, 92, 576) bytes respectively.
-Therefore, π{OPPID} requires only 864 bytes $(3\mathbb{Z}q + 4\mathbb{G}1 + 1\mathbb{G}T)$ for the authentication proof and the blinded and committed rid sent to the IdP.
-The usergenerated ZKP in PPOIDC is relatively small at 997 bytes, but the associated costs are substantial due to the pre-compiled circuit (309407 constraints, 56 MB) and a 121 MB proving key.
+Therefore, $\pi{OPPID}$ requires only 864 bytes $(3\mathbb{Z}q + 4\mathbb{G}1 + 1\mathbb{G}T)$ for the authentication proof and the blinded and committed rid sent to the IdP.
+The usergenerated ZKP in PPOIDC is relatively small at 997 bytes, but the associated costs are substantial due to the large pre-compiled circuit (96435 constraints, 231 MB) and a 37 MB proving key.
 Fetching these files from the IdP for each login is clearly impractical.
-The overhead introduced by user-side RP certificates in PPOIDC/UPPRESSO is relatively minor at 32 bytes for the signature in addition to a signed 4-byte rid.
+The overhead introduced by user-side RP certificates in PPOIDC/UPPRESSO is relatively minor at 32 bytes for the signature in addition to the signed 4-byte rid.
 Thus, in scenarios where RP authentication would not be needed, our protocol remains more efficient than PPOIDC.